abhinavg916/css-battle-daily-targets-solution/README.md

 -   [ ] Improve accuracy in Jul 23 Challenge
 -   [ ] View source code button with automation script using JavaScript to display the source of the challenge
+-   [ ] Add feature of Heatmap on the landing page

 ---